-In the event of war (such as the recent outbreak of hostilities between Russia and Ukraine), acts of terrorism or the threat of terrorist attacks, public health crises, climate risks and weather catastrophes or other events outside of our control, consumer spending could significantly decrease for a sustained period.
+In the event of war (such as the military conflict between Russia and Ukraine), acts of terrorism or the threat of terrorist attacks, public health crises, climate risks and weather catastrophes or other events outside of our control, consumer spending could significantly decrease for a sustained period.
 In addition, local authorities or shopping center management could close stores in response to any immediate security concern, public health concern or weather catastrophe such as hurricanes, earthquakes or tornadoes.
 Any of these disruptions or other events outside of our control could affect our business negatively, harming our operating results.

-Similarly, war, acts of terrorism, threats of terrorist attacks, public health crises or a weather catastrophe, including those caused by climate change, could severely and adversely affect our National Store Support Center ("NSSC") campus, our DC, or our entire supply chain.
-If any of our facilities, including our DC, our company-operated or franchised stores or the facilities of our suppliers or third-party service providers is affected by a natural disaster, public health crisis (such as a pandemic and epidemic), terrorism, war, political instability or other conflict, or other events outside of our control, our business and operating results could be negatively impacted.
-For example, see above in "The ongoing COVID-19 pandemic."
+Similarly, war, acts of terrorism, threats of terrorist attacks, public health crises or a weather catastrophe, including those caused by climate change, could severely and adversely affect our Fort Myers campus, our DC, or our entire supply chain.
+If any of our facilities, including our DC, our Company-operated or franchised stores or the facilities of our suppliers or third-party service providers are affected by a natural disaster, public health crisis (such as a pandemic and epidemic), terrorism, war, political instability or other conflict, or other events outside of our control, our business and operating results could be negatively impacted.
+For example, see above in "COVID-19 pandemic."